davidgiven/wordgrinder/README.Windows.txt

 Windows will remember the font so that you don't have to set it every time.

 This does not work in full-screen mode, unfortunately (press ALT+ENTER to toggle); you are restricted to the system bitmap font for that.
+That's not my fault.

 If you want to use a different font, I recommend the following site which explains how: